 To reach your optimal acid-alkaline balance:

 - Eat mostly alkaline-forming foods – sixty to ninety percent, such as two to four portions per meal,

-- Eat some acid-forming foods – ten to forty percent – by portions.
+- Eat some acid-forming foods – ten to forty percent, such as one portion per meal,

 - Keep proper food combining in mind.
 Possibly cut sugar, dairy, and wheat.

 According to Dr. Susan Richards MD, author of “Acid Alkaline Balance: The Missing Link to Health“, the elements that form acidic residue in the body are chlorine, phosphorous, sulfur, and iodine.
 The minerals that leave alkaline residues, similar to the ash of burned wood, are potassium, magnesium, calcium, and sodium.
 Since health depends on a balance, it is desirable to include some acid-forming foods in your eating habits, such as small portions of salt, walnuts, eggs, turkey, beef, or chocolate.
 Most but not all nuts, grains, beans, and legumes are acid-forming.
 Refined salt is made of sodium and chlorine.
 It tends to be acid-forming.
 Sea salt and mountain salt have other minerals, such as iodine and selenium, that can make them acid- or alkaline-forming on balance.
 Fibrous vegetables, buckwheat, oats, millet, and quinoa contain phosphorous.
 The phosphorous is acid-forming, but other minerals, such as magnesium, potassium, and calcium, can make these foods alkaline-forming on balance.
 Similarly, onions and garlic contain sulfur, an acid-forming element, but other minerals can make these foods alkaline-forming on balance.
 Sardines, kelp, and small fish from the sea contain iodine.
 See the above table for details.